mattvenn/msg_responder/README.md

 Setup an account and apply for API (which will be shown in account settings)

+## Twilio

+* setup account
+* buy a number capable of receiving and sending texts
+* set SMS URL to your internet host on port 40000

 ## Secrets

 copy not-secrets.py to secrets.py and fill in the blanks